The Dexateens: 2013-present

 In 2013, the band returned from a two-year hiatus with the EP Sunsphere, which is named after the Knoxville, Tennessee, observation tower that was built for the 1982 World's Fair.

 Teenage Hallelujah was released October 7, 2016.
 McPherson said the record is inspired by the C.S.
 Lewis novel The Screwtape Letters.
 The record was recorded in 2011 in McPherson's barn and was produced and engineered by Bronson Tew (Seratones, Jimbo Mathus, Water Liars), and features liner notes by WFMU's Kevin Nutt.
 Teenage Hallelujah was a shift for the band, as guitarist and vocalist Lee Bains moved on to work on his own band, Lee Bains III and the Glory Fires.
 The band welcomed the addition of Taylor Hollingsworth (Dead Fingers, Conor Oberst and the Mystic Valley Band) on lead guitar and backing vocals.

-A new record called Struggler was recently tracked at Dial Back Sound Studios in Water Valley, MS on May 19, 2017 and is currently in post production.
-It will be released on Cornelius Chapel Records in 2017.
+A new record called Struggler was reportedly tracked at Dial Back Sound Studios in Water Valley, MS in 2017.
+The band reunited as a four piece with original member, guitarist and songwriter John Smith at Heathens Homecoming 2020 in Athens, GA and recorded a live album.
+It was released in 2020.
+They have played a few intermittent shows as a four piece since the release of the live album.

 Cornelius Chapel Records

 In 2013, the band started the record label, Cornelius Chapel Records, which McPherson and the extended band family run.
-Bands on the label, in addition to The Dexateens, include Beitthemeans, Brad Armstrong, Vulture Whale, AdamAdam, and Chooglin.
+Bands on the label, in addition to The Dexateens, include Beitthemeans, Brad Armstrong, Vulture Whale, AdamAdam, Chooglin, The Blips, The Bohannons, Will Stewart, Taylor Hollingsworth, Janet Simpson and Sarah Lee Langford.